waiterLoveScript/not-only-hello/README.md

 2. We have registered the command <font color="yellow">**"File Information"**</font> in the context menu, which you can click on to view the current file or folder size, creation time, modification time, and file path.

 3. Support for highlighting specific annotations.
-Currently only C, CPP, JS, TS, JAVA files are supported.
+Currently only C, CPP, JAVASCRIPT, TYPESCRIPT, JAVA files are supported.
 ![example](./resources/exp1.png "example")

 4. More features are still in development, so stay tuned~